tnwae/StyleGuides/GitCommits.md

   * 🧪/`testing`: A change was made pertaining to the test suite.
   * ⚒/`refactor`: A specific section of the code base has been refactored.
   * 💈/`style`: Changes were made pertaining to code style.
+  * ⚖/`legal`/`policy`: A legal or policy change was made, such as updating the license, code of conduct, or other project rules.
 * After the descriptor, a commit summary must be written in the imperative mood, with the notion being that if read as a complete sentence, one can state it as, “If applied, this commit will [perform the specified action].”
 * If needed, the number of an issue ID in the issue tracker may be appended to a commit message in square brackets, e.g. [#1].
 * If needed, an explanatory text may be added that explains the change(s) made.
 Bullet points, written with a leading hyphen, are permissible with a two-space hanging indent.